I live in a weird house.

 Don't ever attempt to measure and paint squares by merely relying on a ruler and laying down painter's tape.
 At least not in an octagonal room.
 It is a sure way to go mad.
 I know this from experience.

-I finally devised a surefire, though painfully-slow, method of laying down a row of floor tiles and taping around them.
+I finally devised a surefire, though painfully-slow, method of painting perfect squares by laying down a row of floor tiles and taping around them.
 Once the paint for the rows dried, I taped off another row on either side and repeated the process.
 This is why it took FOREVER to finish.
 But at least my squares were lined up and consistent in size, so it was worth the trouble.

 Lesson No.2